We are searching for

 • Problem with your lights: Another not-so-common hand signal drivers should know is the one that tells another motorist they are having a light problem.
 This problem may be a broken head, tail light, or even a left-on blinker.
 To signal this, you should repeatedly open and close your hand toward the other driver, ideally having your thumb and fingertips touch when your hand closes.

-When Should You Use Hand Signals?
+When Should You Use Driving Hand Signals?

 When Should You Use Hand Signals

-Hand signals are an important part of nonverbal communication between drivers.
+Driver hand signals are an important part of nonverbal communication between drivers.
 You can use them to communicate various messages, from indicating a turn to asking for help.
 There are a few different times when hand signals can be particularly useful for driving:

 • When you can’t see the car behind you: If you can’t see the car behind you in your rearview mirror, stick your arm out the window and point in the direction you’re turning.
 This will let the driver know which way you’re going.